wedesoft/www.wedesoft.de/_posts/2021-09-04-debian-bullseye.md

 * I installed *ffmpegthumbs* and *kdegraphics-thumbnailers* and then enabled the thumbnail generators in the Dolphin settings
 * I installed *bleachbit* and run it to clean up unused disk space
 * You can [reduce the system swappiness to 10][5]
+* In the BIOS I was able to change the order of the UEFI boot files so that Debian/Grub is started by default

 I hope this installation summary is useful to you!
 Enjoy!